 Single Image Ads are the bread and butter of many LinkedIn campaigns.
 They’re straightforward and effective, but you have to nail the dimensions.
 The sweet spot is 1200 x 627 pixels, which gives you that familiar 1.91:1 rectangular aspect ratio.
 This size looks sharp and professional across almost every placement in the LinkedIn network.

 Carousel Ads are a different beast.
 They let you tell a story with multiple swipeable images, but the key to a good carousel is consistency.
-Every single image card needs to be a perfect square to create a smooth, seamless experience for the user.

 - Recommended Resolution: 1080 x 1080 pixels for each individual card.